-SA Water is responsible for operation and maintenance of an extensive amount of engineering infrastructure.
+SA Water is responsible for the construction and commissioning of an extensive amount of engineering infrastructure.

-This Technical Standard has been developed to assist in the design, maintenance, construction, and management of this infrastructure.
+This standard has been developed to assist in the design, maintenance, construction, and management of this infrastructure such that it is safe and functional.